franc703/franc703/README.md

 ![banner](https://user-images.githubusercontent.com/49168245/182652219-4bca2f14-43ee-4986-9972-985438654198.png)
-## Ph.D. candidate at the University of Minnesota in Applied Economics.
+## Ph.D. candidate in Applied Economics at the University of Minnesota

 # My research focuses on: